gradadvice/gradadvice.github.io/index.md

 title: Home
 ---

-# Welcome to PhD Advice Hub
+# Welcome to Graduate Advice Hub

-PhD Advice Hub is a community platform that bridges the gap between prospective Greek MSc and PhD students and those already pursuing their degrees abroad.
+Graduate Advice Hub is a community platform that bridges the gap between prospective Greek MSc and PhD students and those already pursuing their degrees abroad.
 We create a space where Greek students can connect with peers in their field, exchange advice, and learn from shared experiences.

 ## What You'll Find Here

 ### 👤 People Directory
-Browse profiles of PhD students from various fields.
+Browse profiles of graduate students from various fields.
 Each profile includes contact information, a short bio, research interests, and social media links.

 ### 🎓 Community Network